fsprojects/FAKE/docs/articles/fake-v6-release-announcement.md

 FAKE v6 is finally here -- this new major release lays the foundation for future releases of FAKE and move a step closer to complete the transition that started in FAKE v5.
-We have removed the obsolete API's and replaced there usages with alternatives, updated dependencies, polished some API's, and refreshed the website!
+We have removed the obsolete API's and replaced their usages with alternatives, updated dependencies, polished some API's, and refreshed the website!

 ![FAKE v6 Home Page Hero Section](/content/img/fakev6-release/fake-v6-hero-section.png)